On this page

 When we remove a registration as a result of an amendment demand, it will no longer have any effect.
 This means it will no longer be found in a search conducted against the relevant grantor or collateral.
 However, it can still be found on the PPSR by searching for the PPSR registration number.
 If this is done, it is clear from the search results that the registration has been removed from the PPSR.

-The exception to the above is where we decide to make a registration not available for search.21 In these instances, the registration cannot be found on the PPSR by searching for the PPSR registration number.
+The exception to the above is where we decide to make a registration not available for search as outlined in section 181(5) of the PPS Act.
+In these instances, the registration cannot be found on the PPSR by searching for the PPSR registration number.
 We may make this decision if we determine that the registration should never have been made in the first place.

 I want a registration amended, not removed.
 Is there anything I need to do differently?